-The researcher used simple random sampling method to choose a sample size 20 teachers who participated in the research.
+The researcher used simple random sampling method to choose on the Teachers in the school who participated in the research.

 3.5 Data collection method

 The researcher basically used primary and secondary sources of data to gather information on the study.
 For primary source the researcher used questionnaires, while for secondary sources the researcher used the existing literature on the same field.